pushplay/stripe-stateful-mock/README.md

 The first and second time this charge source token is used a 500 response is returned.
 The third time the charge will succeed with a visa transaction.

 A random string is appended to the end to guarantee this sequence won't be confused for a similar test (eg `tok_500|tok_500|tok_visa|hjklhjkl`) that may be running simultaneously.
 It's a lazy hack that accomplishes namespacing.

+### Connect account `acct_invalid`

+Using the `Stripe-Account` header you can specify a Stripe Connect account.
+The official server verifies that you are indeed connected to this account.
+The mock server supports the header but assumes all account IDs are connected and valid.
+Use the value `acct_invalid` to get a 403 response corresponding to an invalid Connect Account.

 ## Existing work